ngnlang/ngn/README.md

 - assign them with `const`, then call it like a function.
 - access to vars and consts from its outer environment.
 - uses pipe syntax to wrap params

+> param ownership transfer is the same as functions.

 ```ngn
 const add = |a, b| a + b